datapopalliance/SDGs/README.md

+# Goals and Targets

+** Source: ** Extracted from the Sustainable Development Goals website on March 22, 2016: https://sustainabledevelopment.un.org/?menu=1300

 # Provisional Proposed Tiers for Global SDG Indicators as of March 24, 2016

-## Source

-[**Provisional-Proposed-Tiers-for-SDG-Indicators-24-03-16.pdf**](http://unstats.un.org/sdgs/files/meetings/iaeg-sdgs-meeting-03/Provisional-Proposed-Tiers-for-SDG-Indicators-24-03-16.pdf), available in the `Documents` section of the summary page of the [Third meeting of the IAEG-SDGs](http://unstats.un.org/sdgs/meetings/iaeg-sdgs-meeting-03).
+**Source:** [**Provisional-Proposed-Tiers-for-SDG-Indicators-24-03-16.pdf**](http://unstats.un.org/sdgs/files/meetings/iaeg-sdgs-meeting-03/Provisional-Proposed-Tiers-for-SDG-Indicators-24-03-16.pdf), available in the `Documents` section of the summary page of the [Third meeting of the IAEG-SDGs](http://unstats.un.org/sdgs/meetings/iaeg-sdgs-meeting-03).

 ## Important information from the source document